SRGSSR/pillarbox-apple/Sources/Monitoring/Monitoring.docc/PillarboxMonitoring.md

 ## Overview

-The PillarboxMonitoring framework enables seamless integration of the Pillarbox player with its monitoring platform, ensuring detailed playback playback metrics and events, such as:
+The PillarboxMonitoring framework enables seamless integration of the Pillarbox player with its monitoring platform, ensuring detailed playback metrics and events, such as:

 - Time taken to start playback from the user’s perspective.
 - Fatal and non-fatal errors encountered.